 Otherwise, the website builder includes a simple interface for web development, customizable smart designs, automated SEO tools, an image library, and social media integration.
 Jimdo is very user-friendly, and you don’t need any coding experience to create a clean, responsive website.

-Jimdo may be a little too basic for some users, but if you are new to website creation and want a site up and running quickly, it’s a great option.
+On the other hand, Jimdo may be a little too basic for some users and there are limited customer support options.
+But if you are new to website creation and want a site up and running quickly, it’s a great option.

 If you don’t require much content on your website and a single page will do, then Carrd is a brilliant option.
 This simple website builder enables you to create up to three one-page sites per account for free.

 However, for just $19 a year, you can upgrade to Pro and benefit from a custom domain, extra sites, analytics tools, and custom code and widgets.

 As you might imagine from a one-page website builder, Carrd is very easy to use.
 The dashboard is intuitive and minimalistic but displays the HTML code as well if you have the experience to work with it.
 There may only be one page available, but the range of features is impressive.
 It includes responsive design templates, options for third-party widgets, audio, video, and more.

 In many respects, Carrd is a niche website builder, and many users will require more than a single page to maximize their online presence.
 However, as the website builder is free to use and very quick to master, it’s worth logging on to the site and giving it a try.
 If nothing more, it could be a good option to create a landing page while your full website is under construction.

 Best for design experts

 Webflow’s plans start at $14 a month when billed annually, and for this price, you get a lot for your money.
 The starter plan includes 50GB monthly bandwidth, a 25,000 visitor limit, 500 form submissions, and a custom domain.
 The website builder itself is exceptional.